tensorchord/VectorChord/README.md

 2. **Elastic License v2 (ELv2)**: You may also use, modify, and distribute this software under the Elastic License v2, which has specific restrictions.

 You may choose either license based on your needs.
-If you have any questions or requests regarding the licenses, please contact us <vectorchord-inquiry@tensorchord.ai>.
+We welcome any commercial collaboration or support, so please email us <vectorchord-inquiry@tensorchord.ai> with any questions or requests regarding the licenses.